 They are the largest of all ant species, ranging from one eighth of an inch to one inch long, with slightly larger sized queens.
 Carpenter ants identification hinges on colour; they’re typically black in colour, but some species can be found in red and black, solid red, or brown.
 Meanwhile, you could also contact us for experienced help in carpenter ants identification.

-Interesting carpenter ant facts include: Adult winged females lose their wings soon after mating, and all worker carpenter ants are wingless.
+Interesting carpenter ant facts include that adult winged females lose their wings soon after mating.
+Elsewhere, all worker carpenter ants are wingless.
 Mature colonies range in size from several thousand workers, to upwards of 10,000 – 15,000.
 Additionally, black carpenter ants complete their life cycle in roughly 60 days.

 Carpenter ants are social insects that can usually be found nesting in wood.
 This ant species do not eat wood, but do excavate galleries for their nesting areas.
 Carpenter ants and carpenter ants with wings actively feed at night and the early morning hours, preferring to snack on sugary solutions.

 Because they nest in wood, the key to carpenter ants control is making sure any decaying piles of wood are be removed from the property.
 All food items should be stored in sealed containers, and any food spills should be cleaned up immediately.
 Because it’s difficult to locate and provide treatment for carpenter ants, a pest control company is your best bet at eliminating this problem.
 Contact us to find out more about carpenter ants control.

 Pavement ants are 1/16 to 1/8-inches long and have lighter coloured legs with a dark body coated in stiff hairs.
 They have two small spines on the back portion of the thorax, and two nodes in their petioles.

-Pavement ant facts include: The developmental time (from egg to adult) is 36 to 63 days.
+The developmental time from egg to adult for pavement ants is 36 to 63 days.
 Located indoors, the swarmers can emerge anytime.
 Outdoors, they’ll usually emerge in the summer months of June and July.